Building a Permanent Endowment for Delaware County…Now and Forever

 You can establish any of these funds with a gift of $1,000 or more.
 Then you can add to the fund over an agreed-upon period of time.
 As you build the fund, both additional donations and earned income from investments accrue until the fund reaches the minimum balance.
 At that point the fund will become active.

 Different types of funds have administrative fees.
-For more information about these fees – and any other questions about setting up a fund, contact our VP for Advancement and Philanthropic Services, Ellen Grill.
+For more information about these fees – and any other questions about setting up a fund, contact our VP for Advancement and Philanthropic Services, Monika Collins.

 The Foundation for Delaware County’s gift acceptance policy and other fund policies are available upon request.